Is this some sort of joke?

 The smile on my face widens.

 I slowly lower myself close to the ground, crouching on all fours like an animal.
 My claws dig into the earth to give me purchase.
 My muscles tense in anticipation.
 Ice continuously floods into my left arm to give it more weight and solidity and to allow it to momentarily change into any form.
 Its fingers sharpen into blades.
 My tail swings left and right behind me, stabilizing my balance.
 My ears twitch back and forth, catching the slightest hint of contracting muscles and creaking bones from my enemies that will signal their next move.
-My entire being is focused on the need to do battle, on the need to kill these people, to rip their spine out of their body and claw their eyes out and rip out their heart.
+My entire being is focused on the need to do battle, on the need to kill these people, to rip their spines out of their bodies and claw their eyes out and rip out their hearts.

 (Akasha, calm down.
 This isn’t the way.
 Try to think of what your sister would want you to do.
 Would she want you to risk your life so foolishly?)